Giulia Frasi: A significant musical figure

-Giulia Frasi was not only able to quickly win over the London Opera Stage, but she had Handel's assent as well.
+Frasi was not only able to quickly win over the London opera stage, but she had Handel's assent as well.
 She also gained the affection and became a favourite of the English public.

 The thirty-one-year career that Frasi enjoyed in London was broad and varied.
 She was Handel's last prima donna, but she also sang Gluck, the Venetian heritage style of Galuppi, the Neapolitans like Porpora, Pergolesi, Lampugnani, Hasse, Cocchi, and English composers, among which Boyce, Smith, Hayes and Arne.
 Operas and oratorios on the London stage were a rather important part of her career but so was her music making in other occasions.
 She did have a non-negligeable place in London's community of musicians and participated in the cultural richness and musical diversity of London and Britain during the mid-Georgian era.

-Ruby Hughes says of the roles written by Handel for Giulia Frasi that they "seem to engender a depth of female characterisation which may well have subverted the norm at a time".
+Ruby Hughes says of the roles written by Handel for Frasi that they "seem to engender a depth of female characterisation which may well have subverted the norm at a time".
 The soprano adds that she is "struck by the significance of [Frasi's] considerable achievements."